-Optimizing For Mobile Users Gave Tough Mudder A 9% Session Value Uplift
+Optimizing for Mobile Users Gave Tough Mudder an Uplift in Session Value

 Tough Mudder offers mud and obstacle courses designed to test physical strength, stamina, and mental grit.
 Rather than timed competitive races, these team-based activities are meant to promote camaraderie and accomplishment as a community.

 To ensure that enrolment on their mobile website was smooth and easy for their users, Tough Mudder partnered with VWO and altima°, a digital agency specializing in eCommerce.

 altima° expected that customers on the mobile might not be able to discover events easily.
 Therefore, the core objective of taking up the optimization effort was to ensure easy identification of relevant events and seamless sign-ups for users.

 To identify hurdles in the participants’ paths to enrolment, altima° analyzed Tough Mudder’s Google Analytics (GA) data.
 An analysis of existing rates from the Event List indicated that interested shoppers were not able to identify the events appropriate for them.

 Tough Mudder and altima° hypothesized that on the mobile version of the original page, the most relevant pieces of information such as the event location and date were being pushed too far down the fold.
 In addition, less relevant page elements were possibly distracting the users.